DoctorMcKay/node-tf2/README.md

 After `backpackLoaded` is emitted, this is an array containing the contents of our backpack.
 Before that point, this is undefined.

+### premium

+`true` if this account is Premium, `false` if it's F2P.
+This value is defined right before `accountLoaded` is emitted.

+### backpackSlots

+The maximum number of items your backpack can hold.
+This value is defined right before `accountLoaded` is emitted.

+### canSendProfessorSpeks

+`true` if you can call `sendProfessorSpeks` to send the [Professor Speks](http://wiki.teamfortress.com/wiki/Professor_Speks) item to another user.
+This value is defined right before `accountLoaded` is emitted.

 # Methods

 ### Constructor(steamClient)